University of the West Indies: Dentist training

 Two of the three faculties of medical sciences offer dentistry.
 The St. Augustine campus was the first to offer a dental school.
-It opened in 1989, the first dental school in the anglophone Caribbean.
+It opened in 1989 as the first dental school in the Anglophone Caribbean.
 The inaugural class of roughly 20 students was mostly from Trinidad and Tobago, with a couple of students each from Jamaica and St. Vincent and the Grenadines.
 The initial curriculum was modeled on that found in the UK, with the intention to seek recognition from British authorities.
 It is possible to the exam for membership of the Faculty of Dental Surgery of the Edinburgh-based Royal College of Surgeons.

 Accreditation

-Starting in 2004, the medical programmes in the Caribbean ceased to be accredited by the United Kingdom-based General Medical Council, as the UK re-focussed more on integration with Europe.
+Starting in 2004, the medical programs in the Caribbean ceased to be accredited by the United Kingdom-based General Medical Council as the UK focused more on integration with Europe.
 UWI was a key player in the establishment of the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP).
-The three UWI medical schools are accredited together, despite differences in curriculum, and are currently accredited with conditions.
+Despite differences in curriculum, the three UWI medical schools are accredited and currently certified with conditions.
 The dental school at St. Augustine is probationary accredited while the dental school at Mona has accreditation with conditions.
 The veterinarian medical school at St. Augustine is also accredited with conditions.
 Efforts are underway to align the curriculum and admission standards of the three medical schools.

 Regional competition

-Even with expansion, the UWI medical schools are facing new competition.
+Even with the expansion, the UWI medical schools are facing new competition.
 Many for-profit medical schools have been established in the Caribbean region, with the first established in Grenada in 1976.
-Generally, these schools cater to students from the United States but they sometimes offer scholarships to local students, providing an alternative to UWI programmes or going abroad for medical education to Canada, the United Kingdom or the United States.
-The quality of these offshore medical schools differ, though some are accredited by the CAAM-HP.
+Generally, these schools cater to students from the United States, but they sometimes offer scholarships to local students, providing an alternative to UWI programs or going abroad for medical education to Canada, the United Kingdom, or the United States.
+The quality of these offshore medical schools differ, though the CAAM-HP accredits some.